 The main source used when producing Finnish population statistics is the Population Information System of the Population Register Centre.
 Local register office updates a Population Information System with information, which it gets from persons experiencing vital events and parishes of the Evangelical-Lutheran and Greek Orthodox churches.
 Hospitals send information of births and deaths in machine language format to the maintenance of Population Information System on a daily basis when these vital events have happened in hospitals.
+The Finnish Immigration Services decide mostly about the granting of Finnish citizenships (the Nationality Act 359/2003) and enters data about the decisions into the Population Information System.
 Local courts take information of decisions of adoptions and divorces dealt in the court into the Population Information System.
 Statistics Finland receives the updated data on vital events in machine-language format on a weekly basis.